The Cathode Ray Tube site

 Puluj phosphorescent lamp

-in Vienna developed this tube in 1881 to
+studied in Vienna and developed this lamp in

-light, not aware of the harmful X -ray's which
+easily in its light, not aware of the harmful X-

-Due to the fact that the mica plate was build
+Due to the fact that the mica plate was built

-at an angle of 45 degrees the amount of X-
+at an angle of 45 degrees and the amount of X-

 Here you can find a link to a PDF with some